PhilippeBaratta/COVMOS/README.md

 *The density power spectrum*

 an ascii file provided by the user.
 This power spectrum can follow a linear or non-linear prescription, and be associated to arbitrary cosmology and redshift.
 Moreover the refered objects associated to this power spectrum (dark matter particles, galaxies, etc) are also arbitrary.
 Since COVMOS needs to alias this power spectrum, it must be provided by the user deconvolved and unaliased.
 If the user does not provide this file, COVMOS can use [classy](https://github.com/lesgourg/class_public) to compute it.
 In this case the user must provide the cosmological parameters values associated to classy.
-Also compute_monop_using_NBK.py helps the user computing the monopole of the power spectrum from his own data, using the [NBodyKit](https://github.com/bccp/nbodykit) module.
+Also ./helping_codes/compute_shell_average_monopole.py helps the user computing the monopole of the power spectrum from his own data, using the [NBodyKit](https://github.com/bccp/nbodykit) module.
+Finally, the user can provide a 3D target power spectrum in a .npy format, in this case convolved and aliased, see ./helping_codes/compute_3D_aliased_Pk.py to estimate it from data (this option offers the best results)

 *The theta-theta power spectrum*